agrwChaitanya/oss_capstone_project/README.md

 - Open-source license

 ### 2. package_inspector.sh
-- Checks whether a package is installed
+This script checks whether a package is installed or not.
-- Displays its version
+It then displays its version.
-- Uses a case statement to describe its purpose
+The script uses a case statement to describe its purpose.

 ### 3. disk_auditor.sh
-- Iterates through important directories
+This script iterates through important directories.
-- Displays disk usage
+It then displays the disk usage.
-- Shows owner and permissions
+It finally shows owner and permissions.

 ### 4. log_analyzer.sh
-- Reads a log file line by line
+This script reads a log file line by line.
-- Counts occurrences of a keyword
+It then counts occurences of a keyword.
+And finally displays the count.

 ### 5. manifesto.sh
-- Takes user input interactively
+This script takes user input interactively.
-- Generates a personalized open-source manifesto
+It then generates a personalized message as an open-source manifesto.
-- Saves output to a text file
+It finally saves output to a text file - "manifesto.txt"

 ## Requirements
 - Linux environment (WSL or VM)